mhebrard/wodnd2/content/campaigns/demon-hunter/01-seoul-pop-palooza.md

 ## The Grumpy Guardian

 Bubblegum dashed toward the backstage gate marked with a flashing "ARTISTS ONLY" sign, her shiney boots squeaking on the pavement.
-But before she could slip through, she skidded to a halt.
+But before she could slip through, she froze.

 A mountain of a man was blocking her path.
 He sat in a small shaking stool planted directly in front of the door, his broad shoulders practically taking up the whole gate.
 He looked very grumpy, scowling as if he had just bitten into a sour lemon.